 Della (Joye) Hunter, artist and writer.

 Making art is a romance.
-The first step to creating a pencil crayon painting is to fall in love.
+The first step to creating an art work is to fall in love.
 The image has to inspire love or it’s just a chore.
 At first the love affair is tentative.
 Ruinous mistakes are easy to make, but as romance blossoms the relationship becomes bolder, exploratory, free and even reckless.
 Art work engages weeks of creative focus and the romance is intense; coloured with the madness of obsession.
 Love makes us leap off the creative cliff.
-The love affair is fully expressed when the piece is complete, but, the romance lingers drawing long contemplation and sweet remembrance.
+The love affair is fully expressed when the piece is complete, but, the romance lingers on for a space, drawing long contemplation and sweet remembrance.
 Then comes the divorce, and a new romance.
 Such is the creative heart.